Every Wednesday, Saturday and Sunday

 Meeting at Lowdham War Memorial

-On all these rides each rider is responsible for his or her own safety and should obey all the rules of the road.
-If conditions are potentially hazardous (because of weather or traffic conditions etc it is up to the individual to decide whether to proceed).
+On all our Club rides, each rider is responsible for his or her own safety and should, at all times, obey all the rules of the road.
+If conditions are potentially hazardous (because of weather or traffic conditions, etceteras, it is up to the individual to decide whether to proceed).
 It is recommended that an approved safety standards hard shell helmet be worn.

-Return is normally around 1.30 p.m.
+Return is normally around 12.30 p.m. on Saturday and 1.30 p.m. on Sunday and Wednesday.
 A café stop is usually included about halfway.

 In addition to these regular Club Runs various ad hoc rides are arranged by members through the Club Forum.